 So, what could go wrong?

-If you detect overstimulation signals, it’s time to moderate the activities and noise levels, cuddle and comfort your child, and let him or her play alone.
+If you detect overstimulation signals, it’s time to moderate the activities and noise levels, cuddle and comfort your child, and let then play alone.
 It’s important to learn to recognize and respect the signs of proper stimulation and overstimulation in your child.

-Although early stimulation provides short and long-term developmental benefits for your child, resist the temptation to dampen his or her enthusiasm by falling into overstimulation.
-Rest assured that your little one will benefit from any early stimulation that is appropriate and respectful, and that its impact will leave a positive imprint on your baby’s brain and body during his or her lifetime.
+Although early stimulation provides short and long-term developmental benefits for your child, resist the temptation to dampen their enthusiasm by falling into overstimulation.
+Rest assured that your little one will benefit from any early stimulation that is appropriate and respectful, and that its impact will leave a positive imprint on your baby’s brain and body during their lifetime.

 Would you like to know more about each of the stages of your child’s development?
 Download Kinedu!
 This app allows you to better understand your baby’s milestones and offers personalized activities to support them in all areas of development.